renovatebot/renovate/docs/usage/config-overview.md

 <!-- prettier-ignore -->
 !!! tip
-    Use "stringify" ([Example online service](https://jsonformatter.org/json-stringify-online)) for strings and objects
+    Use "stringify" ([Example online service](https://jsonformatter.org/json-stringify-online)) for strings and objects.

 ##### Experimental variables

-Renovate additionally supports a list of "experimental" environment variables which start with `RENOVATE_X_` and are documented in [Self-hosted experimental environment variables](./self-hosted-experimental.md).
+Renovate has "experimental" environment variables, which start with `RENOVATE_X_`.
-These variables are experimental, subject to change, and are not parsed as part of regular configuration.
+These variables are experimental, can be changed at any time, and are not parsed as part of regular configuration.
+Read the [Self-hosted experimental environment variables](./self-hosted-experimental.md) docs to learn more.

 ##### Logging variables

-Finally, there is a limited number of special environment variables which are loaded early prior to configuration parsing because they are used during logging initialization:
+Finally, there are some special environment variables that are loaded _before_ configuration parsing because they are used during logging initialization:

 - `LOG_CONTEXT`: a unique identifier used in each log message to track context
 - `LOG_FORMAT`: defaults to a "pretty" human-readable output, but can be changed to "json"
-- `LOG_LEVEL`: most commonly used to change from the default `info` to `debug`
+- `LOG_LEVEL`: most commonly used to change from the default `info` to `debug` logging

 #### CLI config

 The final way to configure Global config is through CLI parameters.
 For example, the CLI parameter `--platform=gitlab` is the same as setting `"platform": "gitlab"` in File config or `RENOVATE_PLATFORM=gitlab` in Environment config.

-CLI config is read last and takes precedence over Environment and File config, so if you configure conflicting values in more than one of these then the one in CLI config will be merged last and "win" if values conflict.
+CLI config is read last and takes precedence over Environment and File config.
+For example, if you configure conflicting values in Environment, File config and CLI config, then the CLI config will be merged last and "win" if values conflict.

 It is important that you:

-- Always provide a value, even if the field is boolean (e.g. `--onboarding=true` and not `--onboarding`), and
+- Always provide a value, even if the field is boolean (e.g. `--onboarding=true` and _not_ `--onboarding`), and
 - Prefer `=` notation over spaces, e.g. `--onboarding=true` instead of `--onboarding true`

 ### Inherited config